-Positioning the antennas properly increases the range and coverage area of a wireless LAN.
+Positioning the antennas properly increases the range and coverage area of WiFi.

-On the Zyxel Device that comes with internal antennas and also has an antenna switch, you can adjust coverage depending on the antenna orientation for the Zyxel Device radios using the web configurator, the command line interface (CLI) or a physical switch.
-Check Section 1.2 on page 14 to see if your Zyxel Device has an antenna switch.
+On the Zyxel Device that comes with internal antennas and also has an antenna switch, you can adjust coverage depending on the antenna orientation for the Zyxel Device radios using the Web Configurator, the command line interface (CLI) or a physical switch.
+See Section 1.2 on page 15 to see if your Zyxel Device comes with internal antennas and has an antenna switch.
+Check Section 1.2 on page 15 to see if your Zyxel Device has an antenna switch.